gupta-suyash/gupta-suyash.github.io/index.md

 <a href="https://www.berkeley.edu/">University of California, Berkeley</a>.
 where I work with with <a href="https://nacrooks.github.io/">Dr. Natacha Crooks</a>.
 I will be joining <a href="https://scds.uoregon.edu/cs">Department of Computer Science</a>,
-<a href="https://www.uoregon.edu/">University of Oregon</a> as a Tenure-Track Assistant Professor from Fall 2024.
+<a href="https://www.uoregon.edu/">University of Oregon</a> as a Tenure-Track Assistant Professor from Fall 2024 and
+directing <a href="https://github.com/distopialabs">Distopia Laboratory</a>.
 <br>

 My research focusses on designing efficient decentralized systems that can handle arbitrary failures